t0mpr1c3/DAK2im/README.md

 * stitch pattern
 * stitch types

+The two public methods are pat2im() and stp2im().
+They take as their argument a filename and return a PIL.Image object.

-The __main__() method demonstrates the DAKReader class by opening a .pat or .stp file and writing the color pattern to a .png file.
+The \_\_main\_\_() method demonstrates the DAK2im class by opening a .pat or .stp file and writing the color pattern to a .png file.